Delays at New York airport due to shutdown staff shortages

 The New York region's third-largest airport, LaGuardia primarily serves domestic flights.

-A source close to a major airline said traffic had not ground to a halt, contrary to some media reports.

-Around 137 outbound flights and 131 inbound flights were facing delays -- nearly a quarter of each type of flight -- but only a small handful were cancelled, according to flight tracker FlightAware.
+By early afternoon the FlightAware flight tracking site reported that some 267 departing flights and 272 arrivals had experienced delays, accounting for 44 percent of all traffic.

-Most federal workers in American airports are now on their 35th day of working without pay due to a feud between Democratic lawmakers and President Donald Trump, who is demanding funding for a US-Mexico border wall.
+Most federal workers in American airports were on their 35th day of working without pay due to a feud between Democratic lawmakers and Trump, who is demanding cash for a US-Mexico border wall.

+Trump announced in the afternoon he would temporarily end the shutdown after reaching a deal with Democrats to fund the government for the next three weeks, while dropping previous insistence on immediate funding.

+Passenger Chris O'Connor said she faced an about an hour delay to her flight after boarding, exiting and then being boarded again.

-Control tower staffing is at a 30-year low due to no-shows and the national flight grid was only holding up due to overtime work by controllers, some of whom are working 10-hour days and six-day workweeks.
+Control tower staffing is at a 30-year low due to no-shows and the national flight grid was only holding up due to overtime work by controllers, some of whom are working 10-hour days and six-day working weeks.

 Air traffic controllers, transportation security officers, safety inspectors and air marshals were not furloughed and have been working without pay.